-Cantamath is a mathematics competition for students in Years 6 - 10 held in town each year.
-There are two sections, the Competition section and the Project section.
+Cantamath is a mathematics competition for students in Year 6 - 10 held in Christchurch each year.
+There are two sections; the Competition section and the Project section.

 In the Project section, the student submits a project on a certain topic.
 Projects can be awarded with an Excellence or Highly Commended award, depending on their quality.
 There is also an Outstanding award for the best few projects in the display section.

-Problem Challenge is a mathematics problem solving competition aimed primarily at children in years 7 and 8.
-Children participating in the competition attempt to answer five questions in 30 minutes on each of five problem sheets, which are done about a month apart starting in April.
+Problem Challenge is a mathematics problem solving competition aimed primarily at learners in Year 7 & 8.
+Students participating in the competition attempt to answer five questions in 30 minutes on each of five problem sheets, which are done about a month apart starting in April.

 Otago Problem Challenge